Sans9211/Health_Insurance_Claim/README.md

-# Prediction Health Insurance Using Machine Learning
+# Prediction of Health Insurance Using Machine Learning
 Certainly, here are the key bullet points for your project's storytelling on GitHub:

 ## Dataset Gathering